Sieboldianus/TagMaps/resources/README.md

 ## Resources

-This folder contains resources for creating Tagmaps with ESRI ArcMap/ArcPro.
+This folder contains additonal resources and layout files for creating Tagmaps.

+### ArcGIS/ArcPro visualization templates

+Templates for visualizing clustered data with ESRI ArcMap/ArcPro.

+Note: I am not a big fan of ESRI, but so far, the visualization of labels for tagmaps has only implemented in ArcGIS/ArcPro.

-The `*.mxd` ArcMap and `*.aprx` ArcProject files contain prepared label expressions to visualize tagmaps, customized to the output shapefiles produces by this Python package.
+The `*.mxd` ArcMap and `*.aprx` ArcProject files contain prepared label expressions to visualize clustered tagmap data, which is customized to the output shapefiles produces by this Python package.

+See additional information in the [docs](https://ad.vgiscience.org/tagmaps/docs/user-guide/tutorial/#arcmap).

+### Additional data

-The folder `00_Config` contains default column mappings for CSV files.
+The folder `00_Config` contains default column mappings for CSV files, used in the tagmaps package.

-The folder `01_Input` contains a sample data file with pseudonymized Creative Commons Flickr images.
+The folder `01_Input` contains a sample data file with pseudonymized Creative Commons Flickr images, which can be used to test the tagmaps package.

-## Notes for using `*.mxd` and `*.aprx` files
+### Notes for using `*.mxd` and `*.aprx` files

 **Fix missing data source:**